June 4, 2025

 The Application Process

 Now, about the application.
 Compared to the US process, Bilkent’s was refreshingly simple.
 I had to submit a short personal essay (about 400–600 words), my O-Level and A-Level transcripts, expected A-Level grades, and my SAT scores.
-I also included details of my extracurriculars, which were a big part of my school life.
+I also included details of my extracurriculars — which were a big part of my school life.
 At Beaconhouse, I was part of the football and basketball teams, the MUN society, and eventually became the Head Boy.
-At Aitchison, I continued on that path: prefect, house captain, general secretary of the Law Society, and even part of the polo and riding teams.
+At Aitchison, I continued on that path: school prefect, house captain, general secretary of the Law Society, and even part of the polo and riding teams.

-For the SAT, I scored a 1290 - 700 in Math and 590 in English.
+For the SAT, I scored a 1290 — 700 in Math and 590 in English.
 Decent enough for what I needed.
-I also remember Bilkent asking for about $25 as an application fee - which, funnily enough, was the only application I paid for.
+I also remember Bilkent asking for about $25 as an application fee — which, funnily enough, was the only application I paid for.
 For all of the others, I got waivers.
+I got into Adelphi, DePaul, and the University of South Florida in the US.
+Even with scholarships of $35,000–$40,000 per year, the remaining costs were still too high, especially when compared to Bilkent.

 Academic Background and Grades

 I owe a lot to my school counselor.
-She helped guide me through the whole process, set up meetings, and reminded me of deadlines - she really kept me on track.
+She helped guide me through the whole process, set up meetings, reminded me of deadlines — she really kept me on track.

 Scholarship and Financial Aid